 Properly Winterize Your Garage Door

 Is your garage door ready for the quickly approaching winter season?
 It is important to remember that your garage door should be properly prepared for the colder weather to come.
 Winterizing your garage door only takes 30 minutes, but your comfort level will go up exponentially as a result.
-Here are some tips to get you started.
+Here are some winter tips to keep your garage in good condition.

 Your garage door opener remote batteries are designed to only last one year.
-It is recommended that you keep a spare set of batteries on hand to avoid being forced out into the cold to manually open the door.
+It is recommended that you either replace the remote batteries before winter or keep a spare set of batteries on hand to avoid being forced out into the cold to manually open the door.

 For added security, many homeowners now have an external keypad to open their garage door.
-Remember to check the 9-volt battery there as well in order to ensure that it has plenty of juice for the cold winter months ahead.
+Remember to check the 9-volt battery in your garage door keypad as well in order to ensure that it has plenty of juice for the cold winter months ahead.

 Inspect the Springs to your Garage Door

 Before performing this important task, remember to disable your garage door opener.
 You do this by pulling on the emergency cord.
 You will then want to open the garage door manually.
 If you found this easy to do with one hand, then the springs are in great working order.
 If it was difficult to open, you will want to determine the cause.
-Do not try to fix this yourself; call us, so one of our technicians can come out to your house, find the problem and fix it properly.
+Do not try to fix this yourself!
+Call us at RCS Garage so one of our technicians can find the problem and fix it properly.

 Check out the Weather Stripping

 To begin, take a dry cloth and remove any excess lubricant from past applications, in addition to any dust that might be present.
 A lubricant that is oil-based, such as 10W-30 motor oil, is recommended.
-Apply the lubricant sparingly, and wipe away any of the excess with a cloth.
+Apply the lubricant sparingly, and wipe away any of the excess oil with a cloth.
 Avoid using products like WD-40.
-Those products are degreasers, and not lubricants, so they would not work well on your garage door.
+Those products are degreasers – not lubricants – they will actually damage your garage door!

 Inspect the Automatic Reversal System

-There are two variations to this, the mechanical and photoelectric, so here are some general guidelines for each.
+There are two variations to this: mechanical and photoelectric.
+Here are some general guidelines for each:

-Mechanical – You will want to put a two-by-four at the threshold of the door.
-Go ahead and push the button to close the door.
-Once the door hits the wood, it should detect some resistance.
+Mechanical – Put a small, strong object, such as a block of wood or a brick, at the threshold of the door, where it would close.
+Make sure nothing (and no one) else is in the way, then push the button to close the door.
+Once the door hits the object, it should detect some resistance.
 At this point, it will reverse and open back up.
 If it fails to do this, you will want to look at the manual that came with your garage door to determine how to make the necessary adjustments.

-Photoelectric – You will want to just put your foot in front of the beam while the door is closing.
-If the door does not stop and open back up, then the most likely problem is a misalignment between the two parts.
-If you can’t get this fixed, you can contact us as soon as possible.
+Photoelectric – Hold your hand or foot out in front of the beam while the door is closing.
+If the door does not stop and open back up when it detects your movement, then the most likely problem is a misalignment between the parts.
+Contact us as soon as possible to get this fixed – before someone gets hurt or your car gets damaged.

 Following these tips should help you avoid any major problems with your garage door during the winter months.
 If you just cannot find the time to complete the process, or you would like to have a professional take care of it for you, feel free to contact us today!